hillaper/Rela2x/README.md

 ## Description

-Rela²x is a freely available Python package for **analytic** and **automatic** (hence the a squared) high-field liquid-state NMR theory.
+Rela²x is a freely available Python package for **analytic** and **automatic** (hence the *a* squared) high-field liquid-state NMR theory.
 It builds the Liouville-space matrix representations of the superoperators that govern the dynamics of a spin system symbolically, and hands them back as *SymPy* expressions that you can read, manipulate, approximate and publish.

-Rela²x was originally built for one thing, and it remains the package's distinctive contribution:
-Symbolic Redfield relaxation theory derived automatically for arbitrary small spin systems with any spin quantum numbers and any relaxation mechanisms, including every possible cross-term between the interactions that drive relaxation.
+Rela²x was originally built for one thing, and it remains the package's distinctive contribution: Symbolic Redfield relaxation theory derived automatically for arbitrary small spin systems with any spin quantum numbers and any relaxation mechanisms, including every possible cross-correlated term between the interactions that drive relaxation.
 This incoherent part of the dynamics, the relaxation superoperator ***R***, is what the accompanying publication describes.

-Since version 0.0.3, Rela²x also includes the coherent part — the Hamiltonian superoperator ***H***, covering the Zeeman interaction (including the chemical shift), the J-coupling, and the residual dipolar and quadrupolar couplings — and combines the two into the Liouvillian ***L*** = −i[*H*, ·] − *R*, the generator of the full equation of motion.
+Nowadays, Rela²x also includes the coherent part — the Hamiltonian superoperator ***H***, covering the Zeeman interaction (including the chemical shift), the J-coupling, and the residual dipolar and quadrupolar couplings — and combines the two into the Liouvillian ***L*** = −i[*H*, ·] − *R*, the generator of the full equation of motion.
 Each is available from a single function call:

 | | superoperator | describes | entry point |
 | --- | --- | --- | --- |